Augustinergasse: Münzplatz

-The Augustinian church was transformed during the Reformation in Zürich into a secular workshop, and served as a mint coinage and storage space.
+The Augustinian church was transformed during the Reformation in Zurich into a secular workshop, and served as a mint coinage and storage space.
 From 1596 to 1841 its choir served as mint and residential district of the mint master, and in the Jakobskapelle, the mint masters pitched their embossing dies.
 Therefore, the Münzplatz was named after the mint in the choir.
 The so-called Folderbrunnen was built in 1537 as the local water well, and is still a popular meeting point of locals and tourists.